otas01/portfolio-website/README.md

 # UX

-- I wanted a simple yet sophisticated website that would describe what I do at first glance and this was why I went with the style and colors I used.
+- I wanted a simple yet sophisticated website that would describe what I do at first glance and this was why I went with the style and colours I used.
 A website should be easy to navigate and I ensured this was the case.
-There are direct links to the about me, contact and porftolio sections and this is accessible throuhghout the page thanks to the fixed navbar.
+There are direct links to the about me, contact and portfolio sections and this is accessible throughout the page thanks to the fixed navbar.
 I also included a "back to top" link at the bottom of the page to further ease navigation through the site.

 # HTML and CSS Validation